Modeling a Pin-Cell¶

 Starting source and settings¶

-with various univariate and multivariate probability distributions.
-We can use these distributions to create a starting source using the openmc.Source
+The Python API has a module openmc.stats with various univariate and multivariate probability distributions.
+We can use these distributions to create a starting source using the openmc.Source object.

 # Create a point source